pythontime/tac-live_terraform_3_30_23/lab-10/10-instructions.md

 # Lab 10 - Terraform with AWS, Ansible, and Bash
 This lab does the following:
 - Creates two Ubuntu VMs on AWS
-- Uses Cloud-init to setup a new user and install Ansible on each VM.
+- Uses Cloud-init to setup a new user and prepare the VMS.
 - Runs an Ansible playbook that installs an nginx web server to both VMs..

 > Note: This lab is meant for demonstration purposes.
 In the field, I would organize it differently, add variables (many), and increase security to the Nth degree.